mastrojs/atproto/README.md

 # @mastrojs/atproto

-Helper scripts to integrate with the Atmosphere.
-Currently for creating and updating [standard.site](https://standard.site/) records from your existing website without the headache.
+Helper scripts to integrate with the [Atmosphere](https://atproto.com).

+Create and update [standard.site](https://standard.site/) records from your existing website without the headache.
+No need to store [rkeys](https://atproto.com/specs/record-key) in your YAML frontmatter or database.
+Instead, we derive them from the URL paths of your existing website.
+For more info, see [our blog post](https://mastrojs.github.io/blog/2026-06-05-how-to-add-standard-site-support-to-your-website/).

 ## How?